abw/badger-js/manual/command_line.md

 ## Generated Configuration

 The function returns a Promise which fulfills to an object containing the configuration values.
-Each key will be the `name` of the option, and the corresponding value will be that read from the command line or by prompting the user.
+Each key will be the `name` of the option or command, and the corresponding value will be that read from the command line or by prompting the user.
+In the case of [commands](#commands) the value or values will be in an array.